anjmao/angular-defer-cache/README.md

 # About
-Angular service to caching things like http requests, resources which returns promise
+Angular service to cache things like http requests, resources and custom defers which returns promise

 ## Example
 ```javascript